adimatulac/CoHabs/README.md

 ### Technology
 #### HTML/CSS/JavaScript
 * Semantic UI and custom CSS to style the components and make sure they're mobile-friendly
-* Used Canvas.js library for chart visualization
+* Used CanvasJS library for chart visualization
 #### React
 * React to make the UI components such as the notes and board
 #### Meteor